mplattu/thermostat/README.md

 Building:
  1. Configure your sensor by editing `include/settings.cpp` and `sensor/include/settings.cpp` (get the templates from `settings.cpp.sample` files).
     The best practice is to create sensor-specific file `sensor/include/settings_mysensor.cpp` and activate this with `sensor/set_current_sensor.sh`.

+    By using OTA DRIVE cloud service you can set only the `OTA_DRIVE_APIKEY` value in the `sensor/include/settings.cpp` and download rest values from the service.
+This way you can set all device-specific values as an OTA DRIVE configuration and use same firmware for all your sensors.

  1. Build, upload and execute the firmware:
     ```
     cd sensor